-Our mission-driven work for a just world, welcoming our new neighbors and advocating for a safe and inclusive community are inspired and guided by our own lived experiences.
+Our mission-driven work for a just world, welcoming our new neighbors and advocating for a safe and inclusive community is inspired and guided by our own lived experiences.
 CRIW’s cofounders are three women - A refugee from Afghanistan, an immigrant from Italy and a granddaughter of Jewish refugees fleeing genocide in Eastern Europe in the early twentieth century.

 Our Story